Achan81/sei-project-02/README.md

 * Learning to pair code and communicate clearly within a team
 * Learning how to pull data and use it how we wanted it to be used
 * Planning ahead especially when working in a team as it vastly improves communication
+* Familiarising with what we have learnt so far
+* Testing out Bulma framework

 ## Future Content and Improvements:
 * Trumps game on Profile Compare page ([excalidraw sketch](#excalidraw-sketch "Goto excalidraw sketch"))